 Experimental plugins are generally unsuitable for production use.
 These plugins are in the early stages of development, and should be considered 'incomplete' or 'proof of concept' tools.
-The QGIS development team does not recommend installing these plugins unless you intend to use them for testing purposes.
+The QGIS development team does not recommend installing these plugins unless you intend to use them for

-11.2.
+9.2.
 Data Providers